euruko2012/call-for-proposals/steven_bristol-why_dhh_is_often_late_to_the_party/README.md

 or
 # What's wrong with rails
 or
-# No that rails is over, what do we do next?
+# Now that rails is over, what do we do next?
 or
 # It turns out rails doesn't save you from legacy code.
 or